djmgit/cupcake/README.md

 also known as NASM.
 As of the time of writing this doc, Cupcake only supports serving static files from a given docroot and is capable of showing a 404 response page if asked for an unknown resource.
 Cupcake requires linux based operating system to run since it uses the standard linux system calls for interacting with the kernel.
 Cupcake is created with the pure intention of having fun with x86 assembly language and learning and exploring the same with NASM.
-The other intension was to practically learn more about how system calls in linux kernel gets invoked at the low level and get more familiarity with the linux syscall ABI.
+The other intension wasto practically learn more about how system calls in linux kernel gets invoked at the low level and get more familiarity with the linux syscall ABI.

 ## Building and running Cupcake